-Starting with the layout and skin, you’re free to change the theme as well as size of the product stage and sidebar besides the location of where they’ll appear.
+Starting with the layout and skin, you’re free to change the theme as well as the size of the product stage and sidebar beside the location of where they’ll appear.

-Under colours you can change selection and boundary colours to match your theme, then in the menu bar section you can choose what options you want to give your customers.
+Under colors you can change the selection and boundary colors to match your theme, then in the menu bar section, you can choose what options you want to give your customers.

 Product page determines how and where your product customizer will appear, be it in place of the product image or using a custom hook provided by Fancy Product Designer.

-Finally under miscellaneous you can play around with other options such as adding a Facebook or Instagram ID and setting hexadecimal colour names and “Start Customizing” buttons.
+Finally, under miscellaneous, you can play around with other options such as adding a Facebook or Instagram ID and setting hexadecimal color names and “Start Customizing” buttons.